-Anxiety can cause a host of unfortunate aches and pains that make it even more difficult to manage your anxiety.
+Anxiety can cause a host of unfortunate aches and pains that make it even more challenging to manage your anxiety.
 It's hard enough to handle all of the stressful thoughts you have shooting around in your mind.
 It gets much harder when you also have to try to live through physical ailments that arise from your anxiety.

 This is the case with muscle cramps - a common anxiety symptom that makes it much harder to go about your day to day life.
-This article will explore muscle cramps and the how to quickly overcome them.
+This article will explore muscle cramps and the how to overcome them.

 Causes of Muscle Cramps From Anxiety

 While most people have experienced muscle issues as a result of anxiety, cramping itself is not traditionally thought of as an anxiety symptom.
 Nevertheless, it is actually fairly common.
 While any severe muscle cramps should be seen by a doctor, those with anxiety do tend to develop muscle spasms and cramping in a way that those without anxiety rarely experience.
 If you experience more cramping when you have anxiety, there's a good chance that the two are related.

-What causes the muscle cramps is a bit less obvious.
-The following are the most common and likely causes for this type of cramping:
+What causes the muscle cramps are a bit less obvious.
+The following are the most common and likely causes of this type of cramping:

 - Dehydration Dehydration is a cause of muscle cramping even for those without anxiety.
 But dehydration may in some ways be more common if you have anxiety for two reasons.
 First, some people find that anxiety causes them to urinate more and sweat more leading to faster dehydration.
 Second, anxiety can make people feel less thirsty, which in turn means they're not drinking as much water as they should be.

 - Tension Anxiety causes significant muscle tension, and this can lead to two different issues that cause more cramping.
 When the muscles are tense they may need to spasm (cramp) in order to rebuild some of their energy.
 In addition, tense muscles often become tired muscles and tired muscles are also prone to muscle cramping.